 Here's a list of question examples for you to start with...

-Questions to ask a Web Design Agency
+Questions to Ask a Web Design Agency

 Be Vigilant When Selecting your Future Designer

 We've given you a guide for picking your design team.
-Use it wisely, as pivoting designers if your unsatisfied is often easier said than done.
+Use it wisely, as pivoting designers if you’re unsatisfied is often easier said than done.
 Once you have invested time, energy, and cost into a project, going an alternative route is not exactly desirable.
 And, by the time you finally pull the plug, you may have a wake of unpleasant experiences behind you.

 Searching for a web designer?